Preparing USB medium

-this kinds of devices tend to report fake capacity
+These kinds of devices tend to report fake capacity,

-using your browser, you can find image for ur specyfic device here
+using your browser, you can find image for your specific device here

-find the name.img.gz (it can be skipped if you already know file location)
+Find the name.img.gz (it can be skipped if you already know the file location)

 find / -name *.img.gz 2> /dev/null